teamcapybara/capybara/README.md

     body
-    has_xpath? – Checks if given XPath exists, takes text and count options has_css? – Checks if given CSS exists, takes text and count options has_content – Checks if the given content is on the page find_field
+    has_xpath? – Checks if given XPath exists, takes text and count options has_css? – Checks if given CSS exists, takes text and count options has_content? – Checks if the given content is on the page find_field
     find_link
     find_button